janko/image_processing/README.md

 $ bundle exec rake test
 ```

+## Feedback

+We welcome your feedback!
+What would you like to see added to image_processing?
+How can we improve this gem?
+Open an issue and let us know!

 ## Credits

 The `ImageProcessing::MiniMagick` functionality was extracted from
 [refile-mini_magick].
 The chainable interface was heavily inspired by
 [HTTP.rb].

 ## License